dbousamra/search-engine-scala/Report.md

 Clearly, those two result lists are different.
 By using a Levenshtein difference between the two, for any given query Q, I could generate a difference score between two result sets (my library, and Lucene).
 My algorithm had to also take into account the ranking, so that ```[Doc1, Doc2, Doc3, Doc5, Doc4]``` is closer to the Lucene result set, then a score of ```[Doc2, Doc1, Doc3, Doc4, Doc5]```, because the difference occurs further away from the top.
 I didn't particularly care about the actual relevance score of the query, merely the order.

 With this technique, I was able to take a selection of interesting queries, and develop a test suite of about 40 test cases.
 Each test case returned a perecentage similarity between two result sets.
 I then set a cutoff of 90% to begin with.
 If each testcase was within 90% similarity to Lucene, I deemed it to be acceptable.
 As my ranking algorithms improved, I increased the cutoff.

-##National Archives of Australia search engine:

-The National Archives of Australia recently open sourced their database of collated museum images.
-The data is very raw, non standarized, and difficult to navigate.
-There is currently no method for searching this database.
-I wanted to develop a lightweight, image-oriented search engine that allowed users to browse these images.
-I felt this presented an opportunity to use my search engine library.

-The web application consists of a single page with a search field.
-The results are presented using a grid view of unequal height images arranged by search relevance.
-Clicking on image allows viewing of the entire image with the associated metadata.
-From the results view, the user can then choose to filter by the year the image was taken, narrowing down results in realtime.
-For instance, a user could search for "Brisbane City" from 1850 to 1900, and receive a list of images.